Elvislim1991/music-streaming/README_ANALYTICS.md

 This will start processing the streaming data and writing metrics directly to PostgreSQL in real-time.

+### Note on Watermarks

+The Spark streaming job uses a watermark of 10 minutes on the timestamp column.
+This means:

+- The system will wait for late data up to 10 minutes after the event time
+- Data arriving more than 10 minutes late (based on the event timestamp) may be dropped
+- Aggregation results for a time window will be finalized after the watermark threshold has passed

+Watermarks are required when using append output mode with streaming aggregations that use window functions.
+They help manage state and handle late-arriving data in a streaming context.

 ## Step 9: Copy the PostgreSQL JDBC Driver

 Copy the PostgreSQL JDBC driver to the Spark master container: